gaogaotiantian/viztracer/docs/source/concurrency.rst

 combine reports
 ---------------

 You can generate json reports from different processes and combine them manually as well.
-It is recommended to use ``--pid_suffix`` so the report will be json file ending with its pid.
+It is recommended to use ``--pid_suffix`` so the report will be saved as a json file ending with the pid of the process.
 You can specify your own file name using ``-o`` too.

 .. code-block::